Saturday, March 25, 2017

 Note my trolley bag.

 The train was on time, and I took a taxi to Deichstraße.
 I arrived at twenty past one at the restaurant and took a seat.
-When the waitress came, she told me that all the tables were reserved.
+When the waitress came, she told me all the tables were reserved.
 I started to cry, telling her that my only desire had been to eat a Finkenwerder Speckscholle at her place.
 She told me to sit and calm down when she noticed my despair, serving me the desired food twenty minutes later.
 She saved my day.

 Served with Hamburger Kartoffelsalat (potato salad) but foreign beer: Jever Pils